-The Sabaragamuwa University of Sri Lanka offers the following degree programmes through its five faculties.
+The Sabaragamuwa University of Sri Lanka offers the following degree programmes through its Seven faculties.

-The Faculty of Agricultural Sciences offers a four year BSc (special) degree programme in Agricultural Sciences and Management and four year BSc (special) degree programme in Food Business Management.
-The BSc (special) degree programme in Agricultural Sciences and Management is offered through all three departments of the faculty, Department of Agribusiness Management, Department of Export Agriculture and Department of Livestock Production.
-The BSc (special) degree programme in Food Business Management is offered by the Department of Agribusiness Management.
+The Faculty of Agricultural Sciences offers a four year BSc Hons (Food Business Management) degree programme in Agricultural Sciences and Management and four year BSc Hons (Food Business Management) degree programme in Food Business Management.
+The BSc Hons (Food Business Management) degree programme in Agricultural Sciences and Management is offered through all three departments of the faculty, Department of Agribusiness Management, Department of Export Agriculture and Department of Livestock Production.
+The BSc Hons (Food Business Management) degree programme in Food Business Management is offered by the Department of Agribusiness Management.